 - Stick to words everybody knows; avoid long words and sentences.

-- Read the text of your email aloud before sending.
+- Read the text of your email aloud before sending it.
 Make sure it has a rhythm; edit accordingly.

-Both plain text and HTML formats are okay as long as they work with your audience: the former looks more natural like it’s a friend who sends this email, and the latter is more colorful and therefore catchier.
+Both plain text and HTML formats are okay as long as they work with your audience: the former looks more natural like it’s a friend sending the email, and the latter is more colorful and creative.

-Thanks to many email templates available, most marketers prefer crafting messages with colorful elements to make them visually appealing and help subscribers understand their brands better.
-Images and colors trigger emotions, help to process and remember the information faster, and build an impression of your brand.
+Thanks to the many email templates available, most marketers prefer crafting messages with colorful elements to make them visually appealing and help subscribers understand their brands better.
+Images and colors trigger emotions, help to process and remember information faster, and build a brand impression.

 Did you ever wonder why so many brands had blue in their logos and email design?

 Your welcome email won’t work if it’s a mere “thank you.”
-It stands to reason you need to add a CTA, but are you sure you use the right one?
+It stands to reason you need to add a CTA, but how can you be sure you’re using the right one?

 First and foremost, follow the rule: one email = one CTA.
 Make it obvious what you want subscribers to do.